Savile Row tailoring: Gieves and Hawkes

 Gieves & Hawkes is a traditional British gentleman's bespoke tailor located at No. 1 Savile Row.
 The business dates from the late 19th century, and was formed by the merger of two separate businesses, 'Gieves' (founded 1785) and 'Hawkes' (founded 1771).
-Starting out with roots from two suppliers who focused on the British Army and the Royal Navy, it was the first Savile Row tailor to provide ready-to-wear clothes.
+Starting out with roots from two suppliers who tailored for the British Army and Royal Navy, it was the first Savile Row tailor to provide ready-to-wear clothes.
 There are various Gieves & Hawkes shops and concessions around the UK and in several other countries.
 It holds a number of Royal Warrants of Appointment, which cover all three British Royal Warrants (Queen Elizabeth II, Prince Philip, Duke of Edinburgh, and Charles, Prince of Wales).
-However, its current status is in doubt after Trinity, a subsidiary of Ruyi Group, was subject to a winding-up petition for debt in September 2021 and its subsequent purchase by Mike Ashley’s Frasers Group.
+However, its current status is in doubt after Trinity, a subsidiary of Ruyi Group, was subject to a winding-up petition for debt in September 2021 and its subsequent purchase by Mike Ashley's Frasers Group.

 Dege and Skinner

 Dege & Skinner (pronounced /'diːdʒ/) is known for its expertise in military as well as civilian clothing.
 It remains a family-run business and celebrated its 150th anniversary in 2015.
 Located at No. 10 Savile Row, the firm was founded as J. Dege & Sons, and became a joint venture between the two families when William Skinner Jr. joined the firm in 1916.
-After the Skinner family took full ownership, the business was renamed Dege & Skinner, reopened by customer Colin Montgomerie.
+After the Skinner family took full ownership, the business was renamed Dege & Skinner, and was reopened by customer Colin Montgomerie.
 The company is by royal appointment to Her Majesty Queen Elizabeth II, His Majesty the Sultan of Oman and His Majesty the King of Bahrain.
-TRH Prince William, Duke of Cambridge and Prince Harry, Duke of Sussex can be seen wearing Blues & Royals uniforms made by the company in the National Portrait Gallery.
+TRH William, Prince of Wales and Prince Harry, Duke of Sussex can be seen wearing Blues & Royals uniforms made by the company in the National Portrait Gallery.

 Tailors Dege & Skinner made two frock coat uniforms worn by Prince Harry and Prince William at the Wedding of Prince Harry and Meghan Markle in May 2018.
-As well as the two uniforms, four outfits for the page boys were also created, challenging the tailors because of the boys size.
+As well as the two uniforms, four outfits for the page boys were also created, challenging the tailors because of the boys' size.
 Eight weeks' notice was given with very strict secrecy involved.

+Maurice Sedwell

+Maurice Sedwell, located at 9-10 Savile Row, is now owned by Andrew Ramroop.